noahweasley/SMD-Desktop/readme.md

 - Batch download multiple songs at once
 - Download music from available platforms
 - Integrates with Spotify API to fetch metadata

+## Roadmap

+- Customize user settings and theme
+- File conversions; export in different file format
-- Customize download settings like audio quality and download location (coming soon)
+- Customize download settings like audio quality and download location
+- Advanced search and search music from multiple platforms
+- In-built music player

 ## Technologies Used